aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/index.en.md

 weight: 0
 ---

-# EKS GenAI Workshop: From LLMs to Scalable Agent Systems

 Welcome to a comprehensive hands-on GenAI workshop on Amazon EKS!
 Over the next few hours, you'll build a complete generative AI platform - from deploying your first LLM to orchestrating sophisticated multi-agent systems.

 ## 🎯 What Makes This Workshop Special?